chen19991019/DIRNA-StatsViz/README.md

 # DIRNA-StatsViz
 This is the folder containing the scripts of the product DIRNA-StatsViz.
-You can download this folder to apply DIRNA-StatsViz.
+You can download this folder and follow the README.md in the folder to apply DIRNA-StatsViz.

 There are 4 Python scripts and 3 R scripts.